WordPress vs. Grav CMS – Flat-File CMS vs. Database-Driven CMS

 For larger websites, Grav can run into performance issues.

 It thrives on speed due to its flat-file nature, but as you add content, things can slow down.
-Picture a car zooming down a highway and then hitting traffic.
+Picture a car zooming down a highway and then getting stuck in traffic.
 That’s the kind of bottleneck you might experience.

-These factors might not be deal-breakers for everyone, but they’re worth considering when choosing the right CMS.
+These factors may not be deal-breakers for everyone, but they’re worth considering when selecting the proper CMS.

 When choosing a platform, don’t underestimate the power of visibility.
 That’s where tools like Auto Page Rank step in.
 They can help you identify where your site can shine brighter.
 By optimizing your SEO strategies, you can tackle the disadvantages of any CMS and ensure your content reaches the audience it deserves.